-Hottentot Fig, Sour Fig, Horse Fig, Creeping Fig, Pigface, Giant Pigface, Ice Plants, Ice Plant, Highway Ice Plant, Sally-My-Handsome
+Sally-my-handsome, Giant Pigface, Elands Sourfig, Hottentot Fig, Sour Fig, Horse Fig, Creeping Fig, Pigface, Ice Plant, Highway Ice Plant,

 How to Grow and Care

 Growing Carpobrotus in containers is ideal, and you can overwinter them in temperate regions.
 Just bring the pot in and water it deeply.
-Cut back the plant and let it dry out and languish for the winter in a warm location.
-In March, resume regular watering and move the plant to a full light situation where it has some protection from burning rays.
+Cut back the plant, let it dry out, and languish for the winter in a warm location.
+In spring, resume regular watering and move the plant to a full light situation with some protection from burning rays.
 Gradually reintroduce the plant to temperatures outdoors until it can tolerate a full day outside.

 - Back to genus Carpobrotus

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus